Ick’s Pick: Lucinda Williams’ ‘Blessed’

 March 1st is not only day one of my favorite month (I’m in Arizona, so that means Spring Training games, a beer festival, and ideal weather), but it’s also release day for Blessed, the great new album from Lucinda Williams.

 Lucinda’s 10th studio album has many folks likening it to a return to form of her stellar ’98 album Car Wheels on a Gravel Road.
-I’ve had a few runs through it, and – as always, it seems – I’ve gravitated to the more slow burning, wistful tracks.
+I’ve had a few runs through it, and – as always, it seems – I’ve gravitated to the slower burning, wistful tracks.
 “I Don’t Know How You’re Living”, “Born to be Loved”, “Convince Me”…

 But the true stunner of a tune that stops me in my tracks is the album finale: “Kiss Like Your Kiss”.
 This love’s done and gone, Jack, and nothing will ever be the same…